milletyann/OpenAMS/README.md

 ## Running the app

+From the root folder of the project, run the following commands:

 ### Backend (FastAPI + SQLModel)

-The database (SQLite) and API logic.

-Go in the main folder of the project and run:

 ```bash
 uvicorn backend.main:app --reload